Even the big guys can take a privacy hit.

 Some states are introducing a private right of action (which means that residents of that state can sue corporations anywhere in the United States).

 The key takeaway for business owners that use websites to collect user information is that these laws don’t care where you do your primary business and are not limited to where the organization is based.
 These laws protect citizens.
 They don’t protect businesses.

-How do I make my website PII compliant?
+How do I make my website privacy compliant?